Docs

 • Navigate to the subscription details page.

+• Click Pause Subscription on the Action panel.
 The defaults defined in Chargebee settings will be preloaded and the necessary options can be overridden, if allowed.

 • Choose when you want to pause the subscription:

-If the subscription is scheduled to be paused, it'll override other changes that were scheduled for the said subscription and will prevent further changes as well.
-Say, you're scheduling an upgrade and later scheduled a pause.
-In this case, the subscription upgrade will not take place, and will be paused instead.
+• Scheduled: The subscription can be scheduled to pause on a specific date.
+If the subscription is scheduled to be paused, it overrides other changes that were scheduled for the subscription and prevents further changes.
+For example, if you schedule an upgrade and later schedule a pause, the subscription upgrade will not take place and the subscription will be paused instead.

 Via API

-You can pause the subscription via the Pause Subscription API .
+You can pause the subscription via the Pause Subscription API.

 Via Self-Serve Portal